 Security

-It is required that all rendering of SVG glyphs be done in the “secure animated mode” or “secure static mode” specified in the W3C Working Draft SVG Integration.
+It is required that all rendering of SVG glyphs be done in the “secure animated mode” or “secure static mode” specified in the W3C document SVG Integration.
 These modes permit no script execution, external references, interactivity, or link traversal.

 Text layout process